 - Shred Fest Event: A good time for a great cause!
 A fundraising event to launch music programs for our Outer Banks Veterans and Special Needs communities.

-- Wright Brothers Visitors Center Reopening September 29: The National Park Service is excited to announce that the Wright Brothers National Memorial visitor center will reopen on Saturday, September 29.
-Details for a grand reopening event will be announced later this month.
+- Wright Brothers Visitors Center Reopening September 29: The National Park Service is excited to announce that the Wright Brothers National Memorial visitor center reopened on Saturday, September 29, 2018 with new interactive exhibits and much more.